riodelphino/preview.vifm/README.md

 ## TODO

-- [ ] Fix: shown in out of place in split window
 - [ ] Supports gif images?
 - [ ] Supports other terminal apps
 - [ ] Supports other terminal graphics tools